 2. other documents as may be required under the national legislation of the Receiving Party for holding the position specified by the employer, including for regulated professions;

-3. a copy of the travel document page containing worker’s photo and personal information
+3. a copy of the travel document page containing worker’s photo and personal information.

 (3) The documents referred to in Paragraph 2 shall be certified in Bulgarian or Georgian languages, if such requirement is indicated by the employer in his offer.